 Most of these apps offer features still missing in the Apple Watch Workouts app, including ways to track repetitions, rest timers, and custom algorithms to calculate your weightlifting and rest times

 Strength training monitoring on Apple Watch via Gymaholic

 Many fitness buffs that use strength training monitoring on their Apple Watch tend to depend a lot on a third-party app called “Gymaholic.”

-This app, available for your iPhone and your Apple Watch, provides some excellent options to manage your strength training regimen.
+This app, available for your iPhone and your Apple Watch, provides excellent options to manage your strength training regimen.

 The app makes it very easy to log a set.
 It times your rest period and haptic taps when you should lift again.

-You can use pre-programmed workouts or create your own, and sending them to the watch only has to be done once, unlike other apps such as GymBook, where you had to do it every time.
+You can use pre-programmed workouts or create your own, and sending them to the watch only has to be done once, unlike other apps such as GymBook, where you have to do it every time.

 The app also makes it super easy to track the muscles you worked on and your rest periods.